chinapedia/wikipedia.abstract.en/Page/Europe.md

 Classical antiquity

-The_Parthenon_in_Athens.jpg in Athens (432 BC)]]
+in Athens (432 BC)]]

 Ancient Greece was the founding culture of Western civilisation.
 Western democratic and rationalist culture are often attributed to Ancient Greece.[49]
 The Greeks city-state, the polis, was the fundamental political unit of classical Greece.[50]
 In 508 BC, Cleisthenes instituted the world's first democratic system of government in Athens.[51]
 The Greek political ideals were rediscovered in the late 18th century by European philosophers and idealists.
 Greece also generated many cultural contributions: in philosophy, humanism and rationalism under Aristotle, Socrates and Plato; in history with Herodotus and Thucydides; in dramatic and narrative verse, starting with the epic poems of Homer;[52] in drama with Sophocles and Euripides, in medicine with Hippocrates and Galen; and in science with Pythagoras, Euclid and Archimedes.[53][54][55]
 In the course of the 5th century BC, several of the Greek city states would ultimately check the Achaemenid Persian advance in Europe through the Greco-Persian Wars, considered a pivotal moment in world history,[56] as the 50 years of peace that followed are known as Golden Age of Athens, the seminal period of ancient Greece that laid many of the foundations of Western civilization.

-Roman_Republic_Empire_map.gif was a small city-state on the Italian peninsula.
+was a small city-state on the Italian peninsula.
 By 200 BC, Rome had conquered Italy, and over the following two centuries it conquered Greece and Hispania (Spain and Portugal), the North African coast, much of the Middle East, Gaul (France), and Britannia (England and Wales).]]

 Greece was followed by Rome, which left its mark on law, politics, language, engineering, architecture, government and many more key aspects in western civilisation.[57]
 Expanding from their base in Italy beginning in the 3rd century BC, the Romans gradually expanded to eventually rule the entire Mediterranean basin and western Europe by the turn of the millennium.
 The Roman Republic ended in 27 BC, when Augustus proclaimed the Roman Empire.
 The two centuries that followed are known as the _pax romana_, a period of unprecedented peace, prosperity, and political stability in most of Europe.[58]